Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-CustomTreasury/docs/README.md

 # Karma Custom Treasury Documentation

 The Karma Custom Treasury handles payment of a payout token against a deposit token.
 Only Karma Bond contracts are allowed to deposit funds and receive the payout token.
+The Treasury owner can whitelist bonds contracts and withdraw tokens from the Treasury.

 ---